m-aze/rebl-rebel/t1204/README.md

 22. Allocate some blocks of memory on the heap

 33. Using UuidFromStringA, convert an array of UUID strings into its binary representation.
-In this case, this "binary representation" is our shellcode.

 44. Using EnumSystemLocalesA, specify the pointer to the heap as a callback function, so it gets executed while EnumSystemLocalesA is running.

+Instructions:

 Step 1: Generate payload using msfconsole for calc.exe (64bit)